Need to know

 Before renewing your extras cover, review the past year and see if you got back more from your fund than you paid.

-Unless you're getting a new pair of glasses every year, anticipating major dental work, or receiving regular treatments such as physiotherapy, you probably won't be using it enough to warrant the outlay in cash.
+Unless you're getting a new pair of glasses every year, anticipating major dental work, or receiving regular treatments such as physiotherapy, you probably won't be using extras cover enough to warrant the outlay in cash.
 Once you have children, though, extras insurance can be good value as kids are usually insured for free and some funds offer them no-gap cover for services such as dental.

 Compare quotes for separate hospital and extras policies (even from different insurers) rather than just combined policies